How you can help Texas winter storm victims - KRDO

 - The American Red Cross is supporting at least 35 warming centers with cots and blankets across the state.

+- Mercy Chefs is providing hot meals, clean drinking water and USDA Farmers to Families grocery boxes in the Dallas/Fort Worth area.

+- The Houston Food Bank is also distributing food to those in need.

-- Local small business Free Lunch is making deliveries of home-cooked meals, blankets, hand warmers, and hygiene kits to the Esperanza Community residents, a state-sanctioned shelter/campsite in the city.
+- Austin small business Free Lunch is making deliveries of home-cooked meals, blankets, hand warmers and hygiene kits to the Esperanza Community residents, a state-sanctioned shelter/campsite in the city.

 - The Other Ones Foundation is also providing resiliency kits for residents of the campsite.
 The kits include basic needs for those experiencing homelessness.